-The CLR is designed to be language independent, making Oxygene, RemObjects C# and Swift first degree citizens next to Microsoft's Visual C# and Visual Basic.NET languages.
+The CLR is designed to be language independent, making Oxygene, RemObjects C#, and Swift, Java and Go first degree citizens next to Microsoft's Visual C# and Visual Basic.NET languages.
 In fact, Oxygene is the most prominent and most widely used non-Microsoft language available for .NET.

 Framework and Technologies